simonkrol/PvZ/README.md

 - Zombies always attack the front plant, regardless of whether that plant is in front of them.
 - Plants always attack the front zombie, regardless of whether that zombie is in front of them.
 - The method to place plants can be confusing
+- Plants don't have their costs printed on screen
+- When the size of the gui is changed, the component's sizes don't change and can overlap in strange ways
+- No menu exists to give instructions, only a popup at game start
+- Print statements still exist throughout the project and should be removed

 ### How to play: